Boussau/boussau.github.io/tutorials/TP2_JukesCantorHumanChimp/index.md

 - if k == k_obs, keep T, otherwise, discard it
 - do this until 100 values for T have been kept

-Write this program in RevBayes and run it.
+Import this program in RevBayes and run it.
 In R, draw the histogram of the 100 values of $T$ that have been stored in the array named sample (and that have been written into the file named apes_reject.out).
 To get a nicer histogram, you can set n_sample to 1000, but this will take more time.

 In RevBayes, you can also compute the mean and the stdev of the sample:
 ```